 The idea behind a pressure test is to check your plumbing for leaks and blockages, as well as to determine whether the water is passing through your system under normal pressure.
-As a general guideline, water pressure under 30 psi (pounds per square inches) is considered too low, while pressure of 80 psi or above – too high.
+As a general guideline, water pressure under 30 psi (pounds per square inches) is considered too low, while the pressure of 80 psi or above – too high.

 The three most common methods to test if your plumbing is functioning correctly is by:

 - Attaching a water pressure gauge to either a washing machine or a garden hose bib;

 - Injecting air inside the system (perfect for testing plumbing in sub-zero temperatures);

 - Forcing smoke-filled air through a sewer line to accurately detect plumbing leaks.